 The last public restrooms for a hundred miles.

-Ice cream cones with scoops of ice cream as big as your head.
+Ice cream cones with scoops of ice cream as big as a five-year-old’s head.

-My mother always required us to make use of the former before we could partake of the latter, so I dashed into one of the stalls (I was, after all, a very modest young man), deposited 1/2 oz. of urine into the toilet (so I could say that I’d gone), splashed some water on my hands in the sink (so I could say that I’d washed them), and then dashed back to receive my massive frozen dairy orb.
-Half an hour later, my ice cream cone was empty, but my five-year-old bladder was not.
+My mother always required us to make use of the former before we could partake of the latter, so I dashed into one of the stalls (rather than using one of the urinals since I was a shy, modest young man), deposited 1/2 oz. of urine into the toilet (so I could say that I’d gone), splashed some water on my hands in the sink (so I could say that I’d washed them), and then dashed back to receive my massive frozen dairy orb.
+Half an hour later, my ice cream cone was empty and my five-year-old bladder was not.

 My father pulled the Oldsmobile Vista Cruiser over to the side of the road and we all piled out.
-My Aunt Carol, who was caravanning with us, also stopped and the adults stood chatting by the cars as the kids scattered into the brush beside the highway.
+My Aunt Carol and her kids, who were caravanning with us, also stopped and the adults stood chatting by the cars as the kids scattered into the brush beside the highway.
 (Apparently I wasn’t the only one who had rushed his visit to the restroom.)

 Roadside bladder relief is a tricky business under the best of circumstances, but the desolate high plains of Wyoming offer their own unique set of complications.
 For one thing, there are no trees to be found.
-And while there’s an abundance of sage brush on the side of the highway, the clumps closest to the road are quite scrawny.
+And while there’s an abundance of sage brush on the side of the highway, the specimens closest to the road are quite scrawny.
 So, if you want any privacy at all, you have to venture farther out where the brush is a little taller.
 But it’s a delicate balancing act.
-If you don’t go far enough you’re still perfectly visible from the road, but if you go too far your odds of encountering a rattlesnake or being mauled by a prairie dog go up exponentially.
+If you don’t go far enough, you’re still perfectly visible from the road.
+But if you go too far, your odds of encountering a rattlesnake or being mauled by a prairie dog go up exponentially.

-Being sensitive to my aunt’s presence, on this particular occasion I opted for distance over safety.
+On this particular occasion, being sensitive to my aunt’s presence, I opted for distance over safety.
 I knew I was taking a chance venturing so far from the road, but I figured that if I was fast I could heed nature’s call and still sprint back to the car ahead of any rabid antelope that might be in pursuit.
-In my haste to finish, however, I didn’t — how shall I put this — “ensure that all luggage was properly stowed in the overhead compartment” and…
+In my haste to finish, however, I didn’t—how shall I put this—”ensure that all my items were properly stowed in the overhead compartment” and…

-To fully appreciate this story, one must keep in mind that the zippers of 1968 were not the same Teflon-coated wonders that we enjoy today, with their perfectly-aligned, microscopic teeth and flawless operation.
-No. Back then, zippers were primitive contraptions with jagged teeth the size of your fist that were smelted from raw iron ore and crudely forged by amateur vikings in factories that manufactured zippers during the day and then switched to making razor wire at night since little or no retooling was necessary.
+To fully appreciate this story, one must keep in mind that the zippers of 1968 were not the Teflon-coated wonders of sartorial engineering that we enjoy today, with their perfectly-aligned, microscopic teeth and smooth, flawless action.
+No. Back then, zippers were primitive contraptions with jagged teeth the size of your fist that were smelted from raw iron ore and crudely forged by amateur vikings in factories that manufactured zippers during the day and razor wire at night, since little or no retooling was necessary.

 The zippers of 1968 were also prone to getting stuck.
-If you didn’t zip them up in a single, smooth motion they’d get stuck halfway up and you’d have to wrestle them back down and make a second run at it.
+If you didn’t zip them up in a single, swift motion with plenty of follow-through, they’d get stuck halfway up and you’d have to wrestle them back down and make a second run at it.
 I wasn’t sure what the National Park Service’s Rabid Antelope Threat Level was that day, but I wasn’t going to take any chances.
 I knew that I had to get it right the first time, so I gave the zipper on my pants a firm, decisive yank and…

 My mother had been standing next to the car talking to my Aunt Carol, but my first blood-curdling scream brought her running.
-Unfortunately, it brought my Aunt Carol running as well.
+Unfortunately, it brought my Aunt Carol running too.

 After executing a few more broad sweeps through the brush, I looked back and was relieved to see that the women had finally stopped chasing me.
 But they hadn’t given up.
 Instead, they were pointing to either side of me and making sweeping gestures as they conjured up some diabolical plan for my capture.
 It was like something out of an African nature documentary where two lionesses single out the the weakest member of the herd (in this case, the baby wildebeest with the crocodile clamped to its loins) and conspire to take him out.